pmichaillat/economic-slack/syllabus.md

 By the end of the course, you will have experienced all the stages of a research project and completed a short research paper.

-## Course resources

-+ Lecture videos and readings are hosted at https://www.pascalmichaillat.org/t5.html.
-+ Course material (such as syllabus & quizzes) is available at https://github.com/pascalmichaillat/economic-slack.

 ## Communication

 ### Office hours